Technical Studies Reference

 The underlying data in the case of the Point and Figure Chart study will be the chart bars as they are configured through the Chart >> Chart Settings.
 In the case of the Intraday Chart Bar Period >> Bar Period Type >> Point and Figure Bar setting in Chart Settings which also creates Point and Figure bars, the underlying data is what is used in the Intraday chart data file.
 Usually this will be 1 second for 1 tick data.

 If the price of the symbol reverses direction by the number of boxes specified by the Reversal Size Input setting or more, then a new column is created in the opposite direction.
 If the prior column consisted of X's, then the next column will be O's, or O's if the prior column is X's.
+The Reversal Size in no way controls the minimum number of boxes per chart column.
+The number of boxes per chart column just simply depends upon whether a reversal has occurred based on the price action of the symbol.
+So there can be just one box.

 The chart Tick Size can be changed to whatever that you require and this will affect the Box Size .
 However, this does not change the values of the underlying data in the chart.
 Those will remain the same.
 And as explained below all comparisons are based upon the Price Display Format setting on the chart.